WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 `rethrow` instructions can also be written as a label, like branches.
 So `rethrow 0` in the example above can also be written as `rethrow $l3`.

-Note that `rethrow 2` is not allowed because it does not reference a `try` instruction.
+Note that `rethrow 2` is not allowed because it does not reference a catch block.
 Rather, it references a `block` instruction, so it will result in a validation failure.

 Note that the example below is a validation failure:
 ```
 try $l1
   try $l2
-    rethrow $l2 (= rethrow 0)
+    rethrow $l2  ;; (= rethrow 0)
   catch
   end
 catch